MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 **Learning period**

-Establishing a new user's activity pattern requires an initial learning period of seven days during which alerts are not triggered for any new locations.
+Establishing a new user's activity pattern requires an initial learning period of seven days during which alerts aren't triggered for any new locations.

 **TP**, **B-TP**, or **FP**?

-To improve accuracy and alert only when there is a strong indication of a breach, this detection establishes a baseline on each environment in the organization to reduce **B-TP** incidents.
+To improve accuracy and alert only when there's a strong indication of a breach, this detection establishes a baseline on each environment in the organization to reduce **B-TP** incidents.

-- **TP**: If you're able to confirm that the creation activities were not performed by a legitimate user.
+- **TP**: If you're able to confirm that the creation activities weren't performed by a legitimate user.

     **Recommended action**: Suspend the user, reset their password, and scan all devices for malicious threats.
 Review all user activity for other indicators of compromise and explore the scope of impact.
 In addition, contact the user, confirm their legitimate actions, and then make sure you disable or delete any compromised cloud resources.
-- **B-TP**: If after your investigation, you're able to confirm that the administrator was authorized to perform these creation activities.
+- **B-TP**: If, after your investigation, you're able to confirm that the administrator was authorized to perform these creation activities.

     **Recommended action**: Dismiss the alert.